-For SOC analysts, managing an employee-reported phishing mailbox can be a double edged sword.
-On one hand, legacy tools have made it easy for employees to report would-be BEC and phishing emails.
-On the other, analysts spend a significant amount of time manually monitoring and determining if messages are safe or need remediating creating a resource bottleneck.
-It can take minutes to over an hour only to get to the bottom of a phishing report.
+For SOC analysts, managing an employee-reported phishing mailbox can be a double-edged sword.
+On one hand, legacy tools have made it easy for employees to report would-be business email compromise (BEC) and credential phishing emails.
+On the other hand, analysts spend a significant amount of time manually monitoring and determining if messages are safe or if they need remediating, creating a resource bottleneck.

 A common phishing mailbox workflow goes like this: